theta360developers/plugin-guide/docs/fisheye.md

 ### Android Phone Stitching Application

 Ichi Hirota has produced a stitching library and Android mobile phone app that requires a one-time callibration for each camera.
-A trial version of the callibration app is available [here](https://drive.google.com/file/d/1FyXHzDXUmuuqJyNgrYt0sOa_IidDSHcC/view?usp=sharing).
-This trial version of the app has a watermark.

-The mobile app apk is also available in the GitHub repository you downloaded for this tutorial.
+A trial version of the mobile app apk is available in the GitHub repository you downloaded for this tutorial.
 It is under the directory [tools/stitcher](https://github.com/codetricity/original-dual-fisheye-plugin/tree/master/tools/stitcher).
+This trial version of the app has a watermark.

 You can commercially license Ichi's stitching library and Android application.